Careers at The Rose

 Skills and Abilities

-• Act as a representative of The Theater at all times, providing excellent customer service to members, patrons, vendors and staff.
+- Act as a representative of The Rose Theater at all times, providing excellent customer service to members, patrons, vendors and staff.

-Interested applicants may submit materials via the form on this website (see below).
+- Interested applicants may submit materials via the form on our website below

 Temporary & Contract Positions